weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 ![image](https://github.com/user-attachments/assets/b048e54a-d72a-40d5-868e-b037500f99d4)

 Fig 6.0.
-Snippets of the outcome of the game.
+Snippets of the scrolling text when player wins.

 ![image](https://github.com/user-attachments/assets/e60271ec-da91-456b-8361-81921cc1e1b1)

 Fig 6.1.
 Snippets of the scrolling text when bot wins.

-> To demonstrate the endgame sequence, turning on sw14 will move the LED indicator one step before the player wins.
+> To demonstrate the endgame sequence, turn on sw14.
+This will move the LED indicator one step before the player wins.
 In this setup, the indicator remains unchanged if the bot wins, but if the player wins, the game enters the ending sequence.
 > Otherwise, turn on sw1 to set up the scenario where the player is one step from losing.